eclipse-kuksa/kuksa.cloud/kuksa-appstore/readMe.md

 - If you want to add default users and apps to your DB.
 You can use data.txt that is resource file (it is optional).

-- The property hawkbit.host in application.properties is set to localhost in the repository.
-It should be changed to the IP address of Hawkbit Update Server used.
+- The property hawkbit.url in application.properties is set to localhost and 8080 in the repository.
+It should be changed to the IP address and port of Hawkbit Update Server used.

 - Default debug mode in application.properties is set to false.
 This can be enabled/disabled by application.properties file.